-If you’re considering upgrading your bike for the spring with some new tires, it’s important to understand some key tire attributes before you make your decision.
+If you’re considering upgrading your bike for the summer with some new tires, it’s important to understand some key tire attributes before you make your decision.
 We wrote a blog recently on 5 affordable upgrades for your mountain bike, which covers tires as well.
 If you need more information, check out this article on Pinkbike.com where they reviewed six trailbike tires, and found The E*13, Continental, and Schwalbe all made fantastic tires, suited to a variety of terrains.

 Choosing trailbike tires.